nibra/fix-copyright/README.md

 Thus, the Production Department leadership of Joomla decided in mid-2020 to follow the advice in this excellent article about [how and why to properly write copyright statements](https://matija.suklje.name/how-and-why-to-properly-write-copyright-statements-in-your-code).

+Some people consider this change pointless, but, as [Michael Babker nailed it](https://github.com/joomla/joomla-cms/pull/29689#issuecomment-646229342),

+> This might come across as a pointless change, but the other pointless change is
+> modifying every file in every Joomla owned repository in January to amend the ending
+> date of the copyright claim.
+Additionally, a copyright claim is being made on every
+> file in most every Joomla owned repository of a copyright dating back to 2005, which
+> is clearly not factual.

 ## How it works

 The original approach to determine the creation date for a file was